KI @ HWG LU

 At the same time, we are aware that there are also risks associated with AI systems, particularly with regard to data protection and copyright regulations.
 AI systems also have the potential to challenge the scientific integrity of our activities.
 In addition, social and ethical boundaries in dealing with AI systems must be recognized and taken into account.

-The following guidelines apply to all students.
+The following requirements apply to all students.

-The following guidelines apply to all other members of the university, i.e. all employees, civil servants, academic and student assistants, professors, deputy professors and interns (hereinafter referred to as "education staff and employees").
+The following requirements apply to all other members of the university, i.e. all employees, civil servants, academic and student assistants, professors, deputy professors and interns (hereinafter referred to as "education staff and employees").
 These requirements apply to education staff and employees in conjunction with the "Guidelines on the Use of AI at the University of Business and Society".
 Education staff and employees can find the guideline on the intranet (please log in to the intranet beforehand).

 According to the guideline Lecturers as self-employed persons are responsible for observing the legal regulations on the use of AI (e.g. EU AI Regulation and GDPR).
 They can use the following guidelines as a guide.